4wayhandshake/Alfie/README.md

   --timeout TIMEOUT
 	Timeout for each request (in seconds).
 Default 5s.

-  --ending ENDING
-	A character to append to the end of each test url.
-Ex. "%00".

   -b COOKIES, --cookies COOKIES
 	Cookies to include in each request.
 Ex. 'key1=value1; key2=value2'.